movie-travel-code/moses/README.md

 ## What is moses for?
 moses is a simple project just for improving my compiler skills, including

- - 1.How to write a parser
+ - 1. How to write a parser
- - 2.How to apply semantic analysis
+ - 2. How to apply semantic analysis
- - 3.Code generation
+ - 3. Code generation
- - 4.Static program analysis
+ - 4. Static program analysis
    - Optimization
    - Symbolic execution
    - Pointer analysis
    - Type analysis
    - Or any static analysis skills
- - 5.How to write interpreter
+ - 5. How to write a interpreter
- - 6.How to write a linker, debugger etc
+ - 6. How to write a linker, debugger etc.
  - 7. Garbage collection

-But so far, I just finished `1`, `2`, `3`, `5` in 2016.06.
+But so far, I just finished `1`, `2`, `3`, `5` in june 2016.
 Current buggy implementation is very simple and have many places borrowed from llvm2.6, like the IR design.

 Another rule of moses is to improve my English writing skills :).